-- Entry ticket to Machu Picchu Mountain: US$ 20 per person.
+- Entramce ticket to Machu Picchu Mountain: US$ 20 per person.

-- Entry ticket to Huayna Picchu Mountain: US$ 20 per person.
+- Entrance ticket to Huayna Picchu Mountain: US$ 20 per person.

-*It is not possible to climb up the two mountains, Machu Picchu Mountain and Huayna Picchu, in a single tour.
+*It is not possible to climb up both mountains, Machu Picchu Mountain and Huayna Picchu, during the same tour.

-- Choose the departure date in the calendar.
+- Select the departure date from the calendar.

-- Select the mountain that you want to climb up as an optional service (Machu Picchu Mountain or Huayna Picchu).
-In case you don't want to climb up any mountain, just continue with the next step.
+- Select the mountain you would like to climb up as an optional service (Machu Picchu Mountain or Huayna Picchu).
+If you don't want to climb up any mountain, just continue on to the next step.

-- Pay online an advance of the total price of the tour.
+- Pay an advance deposit online of the full price of the tour.

-- Once the payment has been made, the booking will be subject to confirmation according to availability.
-If you want to check the availability before making the payment, send us and e-mail at email@example.com.
+- Once the payment has been made, the booking will be subject to confirmation depending on availability.
+If you would like to find out about the availability before making the payment, send us and e-mail at email@example.com.

-- 30 liters backpack to bring the things you will use during the trekking.
+- 30-liter backpack to carry the items you will use during the trek.

 - Sleeping bag.